skip to content

 Who is excluded from the requirement to have a check?

-In relation to the exclusion for parents and guardians, it is important to note that accommodation and residential services would include care provided to a child overnight and involving sleeping arrangements (whether on a short term or ongoing basis) and services provided in the course of an excursion or camp [reg 7].
+In relation to the exclusion for parents and guardians, it is important to note that accommodation includes care provided to a child overnight and involving sleeping arrangements (whether on a short term or ongoing basis) and services provided in the course of an excursion or camp [reg 7].
 Parents and guardians are not excluded from the requirement to have a check for the purposes of these services.

 Who is prohibited from working with children?